 Ingredients & Substitutes

-- Jasmine Rice: this is the ideal rice to use for this recipe as the grains are longer and thinner, so they will break down faster.
-Or substitute with a white long-grain rice or short-grain rice.
+- Jasmine Rice: I recommend using jasmine rice as the grains are longer and thinner so they will break down faster.
+Substitution: White long-grain rice or short-grain rice.

-- Chicken Breast: or substitute with boneless-skinless chicken thighs.
-Or use cooked rotisserie chicken or shredded cooked chicken and add at the end; skipping the marinade.
+- Chicken Breast: I recommend using skinless chicken breast for a clean taste.
+Substitution: Skinless, boneless chicken thighs, or use shredded cooked chicken or rotisserie chicken, and add at the end; skipping the marinade.

-- Cold Water: or substitute with low-sodium chicken broth for more flavor, but it will make the congee brown.
+- Cold Water: Or use unsalted chicken broth for more flavor, but the congee will look brownish.

 - Salt